Do's and Don'ts on Intermittent Fasting for Women

 The Bottom Line

-While much research remains inconclusive about intermittent fasting, there are a broad swath of studies about IF that show how it can potentially be used to support your body.
+While some research remains inconclusive about intermittent fasting, there is a broad swath of studies about IF that show how it can potentially be used to support your body.
 However, fasting impacts men and women differently, and fasting needs may shift across each female body.

 Find an intermittent fasting method with a registered dietitian, create a schedule, and be gentle with yourself as you begin fasting.
 When you are eating, it’s important to eat a balanced mix of protein, fats, and carbohydrates.
 Kroma can help with that.